ephimoff/step-upp/README.md

 - [ ] Add validation to the fields on the `/profile` screen
 - [ ] Rewrite the logic of the `/profile` using either SWR or useForm
+- [ ] Fix sidebar.
+It opens up again when clicks on a link

 ## Marketing speech